vertigis/vertigis-web-sdk/template/README.md

 ### `npm run build`

-Builds the library for production to the `build` folder.It optimizes the build for the best performance.
+Builds the library for production to the `build` folder.
+It optimizes the build for the best performance.

 Your custom library is now ready to be deployed!